 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders 1 8, and for the filter amplitude sliders 9 16. - 2.
 Connect envelope generator output to modulation 2 to do the center frequency modulation of the pseudofilters. - 3.
 If you want to use the noise features (Mode 4), or PM (Mode 13), connect also envelope generator output to modulation 1. - 4.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs. - Use adjust 2 to control of the pseudofilter center frequency modulation sensitivity. - Use adjust 1 set the modulation level for noise (Mode 4) or PM (Mode 13). - Use Sliders 1 -8 to set the harmonic spectra. - Use sliders 9-16 to set the pseudofilter spectral response. - If you want to use the 4 highest bands, connect a signal source also to envelope input 3.
+Optionally, connect the CV pitch and CV velocityinputs to the corresponding MIDI input module outputs. - Use adjust 2 to control of the pseudofilter center frequency modulation sensitivity. - Use adjust 1 set the modulation level for noise (Mode 4) or PM (Mode 13). - Use Sliders 1 -8 to set the harmonic spectra. - Use sliders 9-16 to set the pseudofilter spectral response. - If you want to use the 4 highest bands, connect a signal source also to envelope input 3.